Stadium diplomacy: Americas

-Queen's Park Stadium (2007) - The hurricane damaged stadium was rebuilt as a 40 million USD gift from China in time for the 2007 Cricket World Cup.
-The gift from China was provided following the switch in diplomatic allegiance from Taiwan to China in 2005 by the Grenadan government.
-Subsequently the Export-Import Bank of Taiwan sued the government of Grenada for defaulting on a loan, part of which was intended to fund the Queen's Park Stadium.
+Queen's Park Stadium (2007) – The hurricane-damaged stadium was rebuilt as a $40 million gift from China in time for the 2007 Cricket World Cup.
+The gift followed Grenada’s 2005 diplomatic switch from Taiwan to the People's Republic of China.
+Subsequently, the Export-Import Bank of Taiwan sued the government of Grenada for defaulting on multiple development loans, which had originally helped fund the construction of Queen's Park Stadium and other projects.